 We believe in working with our clients to make accountancy services easy.
 Get year-end accounts, CT600 corporation tax, payroll, bookkeeping and management accounts made easy.

 It’s essential for all individuals to understand which dividend tax rate applies to them based on their total income.
+This is calculated after taking into account your personal allowance, and any other income you may have.

 Do you pay tax on dividends?